JOBS & ECONOMY

 - Introduce a 50% Diverted Profits Tax (or ‘Google Tax’) on profits sent overseas for corporations deemed to have arranged their business structure to avoid tax.

-- Tax incentives (including lower payroll tax, land tax and rates) for businesses that transfer their capital investment into prioritised industries and/or regional centres.
+- Tax incentives (including lower payroll tax, land tax and rates) for businesses that transfer their capital investment into prioritised productive industries and/or regional centres with falling populations.

-- Partaking in the global economy through fair trade that allows a level playing field for Australian workers and businesses.
+- Partake in the global economy through fair trade that allows a level playing field for Australian workers and businesses.
 This should include:

 - Prioritising mutually high environmental standards in all trade agreements.

 - Prioritising compliance with strong human rights, labour and employment conditions in all trade agreements.

 - Imposing sustainability levies (related to the environment) and social levies (related to labour rights) on products from countries that don’t meet minimum requirements, and place import bans on relevant products from countries where breaches of environmental or human rights standards persist.

 - Reviewing all of Australia’s 'Free Trade Agreements', including the proposed Trans-Pacific Partnership, for Sustainable Australia policy compliance.

 - Also see HOUSING, EDUCATION, SUSTAINABLE POPULATION & IMMIGRATION and REGIONAL & RURAL AUSTRALIA policies.